JenniferZhan0415/filmTO/README.md

 > Q: What is your app?
 Brief description in a couple of sentences.

 `filmTO` is an _interactive_ online guide for film enthusiasts 🎦.
-This app _highlights_ Toronto's independent art cinemas with rich history, _recommends_ multicultural film festivals, and _suggests_ popular movies and related YouTube channels based on users' viewing habits.
+This app _highlights_ Toronto's independent art cinemas with rich history, _recommends_ multicultural film festivals, and _suggests_ popular movies based on users' viewing habits.

 ### Problem